azat-co/you-dont-know-node/README.md

 footer: © Capital One, 2015
 slidenumbers: true

-# You Don't Know Node.js
+# You Don't Know Node
 ## Quick Guide to The Best Features

 ---